-The new model therefore built on that achievement with a completely redesigned, luxurious interior, wrapped in a chiselled new body with a longer wheelbase.
+The new model, therefore, built on that achievement with a luxurious and completely redesigned interior, wrapped in a chiselled new body with a longer wheelbase.
 Lexus brand DNA was artfully incorporated into the details, things you could feel as well as see.
 It also yielded superior on-road performance and new safety technologies, including the innovative Lexus Safety System+.

 Meanwhile, in 2018, a new seven-seat RX 450h L model (above) was launched, which offered customers the option of an additional row of (two) seats, without compromising the sleek styling and easy manoeuvrability of the standard RX.
 This was achieved by extending the body by 110mm and using a steeper tailgate window angle to create comfortable head- and legroom, and generous luggage space.

-Click the following links to learn more about the current Lexus RX and RX L models, which have been updated for 2019 to offer subtle styling tweaks, the latest Lexus Safety System+ portfolio, new suspension components, innovative BladeScan adaptive headlights, and new connectivity functions for the multimedia system that include the addition of Apple CarPlay and Android Auto.
+Subtle tweaks were applied for the 2019 model year, including styling refinements, the latest Lexus Safety System+ portfolio, new suspension components, innovative BladeScan adaptive headlights, and new connectivity functions for the multimedia system that include the addition of Apple CarPlay and Android Auto.